Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/UpgradeTo50.md

   Use the default directory (or symlink to another place) unless you have a good reason to change.
 * `maxDatasets`: this is the number you found in step 1.
   Typical values for ESGF are 1 - 7 million.
-  This is a maximum, so its ok to make it bigger than you need.
+  This is a maximum, so it's ok to make it bigger than you need.

 Here are some additional, optional changes you can make to increase maintainability: